istobran/Pummelchen/README.md

 - Install Visual Studio 2015
 - Install Microsoft DirectX SDK June 2010
 - Build the DLL (the compiled dll will not work without the next step)
-- UPX the DLL using the prodived script (dll works now due)
+- UPX the DLL using the prodived script (dll works now)

 How to use